samedit66/coloredstrings/README.md

 - `rapid_blink` - Faster blink. **Often unsupported** in modern terminals; avoid depending on it.
 - `framed` - Draw a frame around the text. *Rarely supported.*
 - `encircle` (alias: `circle`) - Draw a circle/encircle the text. *Rarely supported.*
+- `visible` - Show text only when a color mode is enabled (anything other than `ColorMode.NO_COLOR`).
+Mainly used for cosmetic things.

 > **Note on attributes:** Most attributes stack (they combine instead of overriding).
 Terminal support for many of these attributes is spotty - prefer basic attributes (`bold`, `underline`, `inverse`) for portability.